We receive this request all the time, so we decided to create a watchlist of the places that we plan to visit.

 Yes, here are some boutique hotels in Portugal that are great for families.

 Growing up we were fortunate to travel a fair bit around Portugal, and we have never stopped exploring, so we know our beautiful country pretty well.
 When we started JO&SO, we first focused on those places we already knew of and loved.
 We also talked to our friends and family to try to get as much inside info as possible.
 We still have a few places we want to visit and feature, and as time goes by we will keep adding more to our collection.

-Yes, always.
+We always try & test all the hotels in our main collection.
 We want to experience everything first hand to ensure that it would be a place that we would recommend to our friends.
-We also want to be able to showcase their soul, and that could never happen if we didn’t stay there.
+We also want to be able to showcase the soul of the places, and that could never happen if we didn’t stay there.

 We feature all kind of places to stay, be it luxury, a boutique hotel, a simple guesthouse or even a tent in the middle of nowhere.
 What matters to us is their character, originality and beauty.

 We accept invitations, but we will only feature a hotel if we like it.
 Our rule of thumb follows these two questions, “would we come back?” and “would we recommend it to our best friend?”.

 No, we don’t charge you any booking fees or extra commission for any service offered on joandso.com.
 Sometimes we use affiliate partner links and receive a small referral commission from sales.
 Everything we recommend in our website is 100% because we like it.
 In addition, by booking through JO&SO you are supporting what we are doing, helping us to keep running the website.

 Lisbon (The Monocle Travel Guide Series) by Tyler Brûlé

 The 500 Hidden Secrets of Lisbon by Miguel Júdice